Relationships, Sex and Health Education (RSHE) & Welbeing

-Cultural capital
+Enrichment and Cultural capital

 What is Cultural Capital?

-Cultural capital is the accumulation of knowledge, behaviours, and skills that a pupil can draw upon and which demonstrates their cultural awareness, knowledge and competence; it is one of the key ingredients a pupil will draw upon to be successful in society, their career and the world of work.
+Cultural capital is the accumulation of knowledge, behaviours, and skills that a pupil can draw upon and which demonstrates their cultural awareness, knowledge and competence.
+Cultural capital gives a pupil power.
+It helps them achieve goals, become successful, and rise up the social ladder.
+Cultural capital is having skills that give pupils the aspiration to achieve social mobility whatever their starting point.

-How do we promote Cultural Capital at Ark Castledown through enrichment?
+Cultural Capital at Ark Castledown!

 All visits link to the topic-based approach to learning that we promote at Ark Castledown.
 For example, children have visited the Hastings Castle as a part of the history focus on uncovering the past.
 Children studying animal habitats have visited Drusilla’s Park, looking at where animals live.
 Children have taken part in a dance festivals with the local secondary school to showcase their talents.
 Children have performed Christmas songs for the community in the town's main shopping centre.